 Since we cannot obtain LOSVs of stars from astrometry alone and need independent spectroscopic observations, observational errors on LOSVs have no relation to the distance and proper motion errors.
 As well as the functional forms of the astrometric errors we introduced with Eq. (\ref{FDE_eq}) and (\ref{PM_eq}), here we formalize the LOSV error as

 where $C$ and $\beta$ are parameters. $C$ corresponds to the LOSV uncertainties at $d=1~{\rm kpc}$ in the unit of ${\rm km~s^{-1}}$.
-If quality of the spectroscopic observations is good enough, the LOSV precisions would be limited to wavelength resolutions and/or calibration errors of the observations: precision floors.
-In this case, the LOSV precisions can be assumed to be independent from distances to stars, which correspond to $\beta=0$.
-Otherwise, we assume that the LOSV errors depend on signal-to-noise ratios of stars.
-If the signal-to-noise ratios are dominated by photon statistics, the LOSV errors can be ideally assumed to vary with stellar flux as $\varepsilon_{losv}\propto1/\sqrt{f}\propto d$.
+If the quality of the spectroscopic observations is good enough, the LOSV precisions would be limited to wavelength resolutions and/or calibration errors of the observations: precision floors.
+In this case, the LOSV precisions can be assumed to be independent of distances to stars, which correspond to $\beta=0$.
+Otherwise, we assume that the LOSV errors depend on the signal-to-noise ratios of the stars.
+If these are dominated by photon statistics, the LOSV errors can be ideally assumed to vary with stellar flux as $\varepsilon_{losv}\propto1/\sqrt{f}\propto d$.
 This case corresponds to $\beta=1$.
 However, the LOSV errors in actual observations are highly complicated \citep[e.g.,][]{k:04,bpl:05}.
-We therefore examine cases in which $\beta=0$--$3$ is adopted; in actual LOSV measurements, $\beta$ seems to be in the range of $2$--$3$ \citep[e.g.,][]{prusti:12}.
+We therefore examined cases of $\beta=0$--$3$; in actual LOSV measurements, $\beta$ seems to be in the range of $2$--$3$ \citep[e.g.,][]{prusti:12}.
 However, again it should be noted that this formalization is simplistic.
 Even if it is the case of $\beta\ge1$, the uncertainties are limited to the precision floors at $d\simeq0$.
 Besides, the uncertainties depend on stellar populations.
-Because the LOSV measurements are independent from astrometric observations, we assume that there are no astrometric errors here: $A=B=0$.
+We assumed no astrometric errors here: $A=B=0$.
 In this case, the tracer density is not affected by the observational errors.